tkeppler/Capstone/ReadMe.txt

 The critique recommendation file can be found in critiqueRec.py.
 Currently the critiqueTagMore and critiqueTagLess functions take inputs of a tag:val dictionary and the tag to be critiqued and return the top 5 similar songs in the respective directions.

+Will need both the lastfm_tags database and the track_metadata SQLite databases from the million songs dataset to run this code.

 Database source:

 Thierry Bertin-Mahieux, Daniel P.W.
 Ellis, Brian Whitman, and Paul Lamere.